Bûche de Noël (Christmas Yule Log)

 - To make mushrooms, melt semi-sweet chocolate in the microwave…stopping and stirring at 30-second increments till melted.
 Add vegetable oil and stir.
 Use a toothpick to make a hole in the bottom of the cap…just large enough to insert one of the stems.
 Spread a small amount of chocolate on the underside of the cap and connect the stem to the cap.

 - To make the cake: Preheat oven to 350º.
 Butter 10½ x 15½ x 1-inch jelly roll pan.
 Line with parchment paper then butter and flour paper.
 Tap out excess flour.

 - Sift flour, cocoa, and baking soda twice into a medium bowl.
 Set aside while you clarify the butter.
 Over low heat, melt butter.
-Skim off white foam and then pour butter into a bowl, leaving any white solids which remain in the pan.
+Skim off the white foam and then pour the butter into a bowl, leaving any white solids that remain in the pan.
 Set aside and don’t forget to add this to the cake batter (I nearly did).

 - In a medium heat-proof bowl, whisk together sugar and eggs.
 Place over a pot of simmering water and heat and whisk till the mixture is warm and sugar is dissolved.
 Remove from heat and beat on high till tripled in volume, this will take about 5 minutes.
 Be patient.
 Reduce speed to medium and add vanilla.
 Beat another few minutes.

-- Sift about a third of the dry ingredients into egg mixture.
+- Sift about a third of the dry ingredients into the egg mixture.
 Fold in with a spatula.
 Repeat two more times, adding in the butter with the last addition.

 - Spread batter evenly in the prepared jelly roll pan.
 Bake for 15-20 minutes, till cake, pops back up when lightly tapped.
 Do not over-bake.
 Place on rack till cool enough to handle.

-- Dust top of cake with cocoa powder.
-Cut around perimeter of cake to loosen.
-Place a piece of waxed paper over top of cake, followed by a damp dish towel.
-Invert cake onto a work surface, peel off parchment and sprinkle with cocoa.
+- Invert the cake onto a work surface, peel off the parchment, and sprinkle with cocoa.
 Starting with one short end, carefully roll up the cake in the towel.
 Wrap in plastic if desired and refrigerate till needed.